Teresa Teng: Outside Mainland China

 In 1974, Teng entered the Japanese market, two years after Japan severed diplomatic ties with Taiwan.
 She was extremely popular in Japan throughout the 1970s and 1980s, having lived off her royalties in the country after semi-retiring in the late '80s.
-During this tenure, Teng recorded and performed Japanese pop songs, often termed as kayokyoku by Japanese media, and helped connect Japan to much of East Asia, particularly Taiwan, China, and some of Southeast Asia, helping bridge the gap between them, some of which were later covered in Mandarin, as reported by Nippon and Billboard.
+During this tenure, Teng recorded and performed Japanese pop songs, often termed as kayokyoku by Japanese media, and helped connect Japan to much of East Asia, particularly Taiwan, China, and some of Southeast Asia, helping bridge the gap between them, some of which were later covered in Mandarin, as reported by Nippon.

 Hirano Kumiko, an author at Nippon writes:For Japanese, Teresa Teng was more than just a popular singer.
 By performing kayōkyoku, she connected Japan to its Asian neighbors.
 She taught us about the profundity of Chinese culture, whether in her birthplace of Taiwan, her ancestral home of China, or Hong Kong, which she loved throughout her life.
 We, her Japanese fans, will never forget her velvety voice and the brief, beautiful radiance of her life.

-In 2007, she was inducted into the "Popular Music Hall of Fame" at the Koga Masao Music Museum in Japan, making her the only non-Japanese national to do so.

-In 2015, on an occasion to commemorate the 20th death anniversary of the singer, Nikkei Asia contributor Akira Tada wrote, "Asia has undergone significant changes in the past 20 years, with the flow of people, goods, and information having increased considerably.
+In 2007, Teng was inducted into the "Popular Music Hall of Fame" at the Koga Masao Museum of music in Tokyo, making Teng the only non-Japanese person to be inducted.
+In 2015, on an occasion to commemorate the 20th death anniversary of the singer, Akira Tada from Nikkei Asia wrote, "Asia has undergone significant changes in the past 20 years, with the flow of people, goods, and information having increased considerably.
 At the same time, new political frictions have developed.
 Teng, who continues to be loved across national and ethnic boundaries, still shines as a voice uniting Asia through song."
 In 2018, The Guardian wrote, "In 20th-century pop music, the voice of Elvis Presley is as iconic and identifiable in the west as that of Teresa Teng is in the east."
-Andrew N. Weintraub and Bart Barendregt described her as "a model of inter-Asian modernity whose voice crossed linguistic, national and generational borders," whereas John F. Copper called her "the most heard singer in the world ever" during her time.
+According to Rolling Stone Philippines: "Teng's influence on Philippine music and pop culture has rekindled Filipinos' love for Mandopop across generations and communities throughout the Philippines."
+Andrew N. Weintraub and Bart Barendregt described her as "a model of inter-Asian modernity whose voice crossed linguistic, national and generational borders", whereas John F. Copper called her "the most heard singer in the world ever" during her time.